-Shoreline loss, as also need near our study site, has also been captured recently.
-In the mid-1960s, the US Army Corps of Engineers constructed spoil islands as part of the cross Florida barge canal project.
-These spoil islands consist of a straight line of islands perpendicular to the west Florida coast.
-Coastal changes have severely eroded or inundated these spoil islands, thus reducing habitat for animals (Vitale, 2019).
-Derrick Key is an example of a spoil island that was clearly visible in aerial photographs in 1982, and now the island is completely submerged (in 2016 photography).
-Significant shoreline differences are noticeably observed in the 34 years time between the imagery for this specific spoil island.
-Large scale efforts to analyze shoreline changes in Florida have been studied in the past (Yu et al., 2011; Sassaman et al., 2017; Houston, 2015; Li & Gong, 2016) however, it is interesting to note the possible effects of SLR on a smaller or regional scale, which might highlight processes which might be affecting larger-scale ecosystems and habitats.
+Shoreline loss has been observed in the Big Bend and adjacent areas of Florida in recent decades.
+Seavey et al. (201X) documented loss of about 66% of the offshore (most westward) intertidal oyster bars between Corrigan’s Reef and Horseshoe Beach.
+Vitale et al. (2019) documented howfollowing the construction in mid-1960s, of spoil islands as part of the Cross Florida Barge Canal by the US Army Corps of Engineers wildlife including endangered shore birds began to use these spoil islands as habitat.
+However, in recent decades these spoil islands have experienced significant erosion (Vitale et al. 2021) and related loss of habitat available to these wildlife.
+Similar patterns have been observed for natural islands in the region (Vitale et al. 2021), including Derrick Key near Cedar Key, Florida.
+Derrick Key was a well known local landmark to commercial fishing families in the Cedar Key regions for decades and photograms from 1982 demonstrate several prominent features.
+However, by 2016 the island was submerged (Vitale et al. 2021) Large scale efforts to analyze shoreline changes in Florida have been completed in recent years (Yu et al., 2011; Sassaman et al., 2017; Houston, 2015; Li & Gong, 2016) and in general these studies document xyz.
+However studies that focus on possible effects of shoreline change and SLR on small or regional scales within Florida, particularly at the scale of habitat patches used by wildlife such as nesting shorebirds or oyster reefs, are not as common.

 Study Site

 The Suwannee River estuary, Suwannee Sound, is a siliciclastic, sand-starved, and low-wave-energy system dominated by marshes that open towards the sea (Hine et al., 1988).
-Shoreline profiles in these systems can change over time due to low wave energy (Jackson et al., 2002), and storm events have also been observed to cause rapid change at specific locations (Goddard and Hine 1995).
+Shoreline profiles in these systems can change over time due to low wave energy (Jackson et al., 2002), and storm events have also been observed to cause rapid change at specific locations south of Suwannee Sound (Goddard and Hine 1995).

 The Suwannee River is the second largest river in Florida, spanning 370 km long, from southern Georgia to the west-central Florida coastline, and is considered a significant point source of sedimentation in the Suwannee Sound (Wright et al., 2005).
 The Suwannee River is a partially spring-fed system that also drains the coastal plain of Georgia and provides a restricted point source input of siliciclastic sediment, creating a small 20-kilometer delta (Wright et al., 2005).
 The surrounding coastal regions of the Suwannee River are otherwise known to be sediment starved.
-A significant sedimentology event has been shown that the Suwannee River has reworked ancestral fluvial sands and serves as a source for sandier marsh sediments (Wright et al., 2005).
+A significant sedimentology event has shown that the Suwannee River has reworked ancestral fluvial sands and serves as a source for sandier marsh sediments (Wright et al., 2005).
 The Suwannee River has typically high discharge peaks between February and April and low discharge peaks between August and October (Purtlebaugh & Allen, 2010).
 The median annual river discharge measured of the Suwannee River at the USGS Wilcox site (latitude 29.58, longitude -82.93) is 2418 m 3/s with a minimum discharge of 998 m 3/s and a maximum discharge of 4971 m 3/s (USGS, 2021).